 I’ve learned everything I need to know about the photographic process – from studying M J Langford’s Basic Photography in the 1970s, through a Diploma in Graphic Repro when my career changed direction in the 1980s, to working extensively in the print trade as a scanner operator and in desktop publishing, since.

-The photographic process is not a mystery: the mystery to me is why, in 2017, are image processing applications so awkward at implementing centuries-old principles.
+The photographic process is not a mystery: the mystery to me is why, in 2017, image processing applications are so awkward at implementing centuries-old principles.
 To me, it seems the developers aren’t able to tie photographic expertise into the process of writing the software.
 It’s as if the right people haven’t been consulted.
 (Maybe they don’t even exist anymore.
 From the nonsense that you read on some of the internet blogs and forums, it sometimes seems so.
 Every newbie in the world seems to want to dish out ‘advice’, confusing matters even further with their lack of basic knowledge.)

 In Lightroom, for instance, a histogram has been incorporated into the Curves pane, but it’s so small and indistinct that, particularly in the individual RGB channels, it’s almost impossible to set the end densities.
 Why is it not possible to set the end densities by keying in the values or even just with a single click?
 It was the first thing I did when scanning a transparency with a Crosfield scanner when I worked in the trade 20 years ago – and nothing could have been more straightforward.